If you’re sending cold emails in 2026, there’s a good chance you’ve heard of TrulyInbox.

 If you only need basic warm-up, the Starter plan does the job.
 But if you want full customization, you’ll need to move up to the Growth plan or higher.

-In r/Emailmarketing and other cold outreach communities, TrulyInbox gets regular mentions.
+In r/Emailmarketing and other cold outreach communities, TrulyInbox gets some mentions.
 It’s often described as a budget-friendly choice that works well when paired with good sending practices.

 Some users appreciate how simple it is: